miguelgrinberg/microdot/docs/freezing.rst

 application use.

-The process to create a custom firmware is unfortunately non-trivial and different depending on the device, so you will need to consult the MicroPython documentation that applies to your device to learn how to do this.
+The process to create a custom firmware is unfortunately non-trivial and different for each microcontroller platform, so you will need to consult the MicroPython documentation that applies to your device to learn how to do this.

 The part of the process that is common to all devices is the creation of a `manifest file <https://docs.micropython.org/en/latest/reference/manifest.html>`_